All Episodes

 Eric, thank you so much for joining us.

-I know the audience really respects your opinions on all things related to securing the homeland against, I guess, enemies and threats, foreign and domestic.
+I know the audience really respects your opinions on all these things related to securing the homeland against, I guess, enemies and threats, foreign and domestic.

-If people want to follow you, stay up to date with everything you're working on.
+If people want to follow you, stay up to date with everything you're working on, you're a very busy man.

 Where can they go to do that?